LegendaryLinux/arch76-oryxpro5/README.md

 =======================================================
 ```

+`435.21` should be replaced with the version of your Nvidia driver.

 ## Part 6b: Testing hybrid-graphics mode

 If you have chosen to run your system in hybrid graphics mode, you will perform two tests.